tel/clatrix/README.md

 BLAS hooks of [jblas](http://github.com/mikiobraun/jblas) gives it speed.
 Being implemented as a Clojure sequence makes it clever.

+Clatrix works as an implementation of [core.matrix](http://github.com/mikera/core.matrix) so it is fully compatible with other libraries and tools that use the `core.matrix` API.

 ## Usage

 For now, you can read the